 So, you can imagine Mariscal's surprise when the Disney/Pixar director acknowledged his work.

-When Ruben shared the news with me, he went on to say that
+When Ruben shared the news with me, saying:

 It's great to be noticed by Lee Unkrich; never in a million years did I believe that anything like this would ever happen!

 He went on to say that this moment gives him new inspiration to "continue creating and producing more art.”

 In March, Ruben and a handful of local artists replicated scenes from the beloved 2017 animated film.

 The Coco-inspired mural pays homage to the artists' respective Abuelitas and all the other grandmas who helped raise their grandchildren across the borderland, serving as conduits of our cultural past while keeping our customs and folk traditions alive.

 The mural, which measures 7ft tall and 125 feet, features the animated film's main characters, including Miguel, Mamá Imelda, and her Alibrije Pepita, Hector, Ernesto de la Cruz, and Dante, and of course Abuelita and Coco.